-- To fix it, try updating the OS and drivers, removing conflicting applications, running the SFC scan and DISM tool, amongst other methods here.
+- To fix it, try updating the OS and drivers, removing conflicting applications, and running the SFC scan and DISM tool, amongst other methods.

-A normal user would most likely never come across this, but if you do, troubleshooting it is not very different from the BSoD errors.
+A regular user would most likely never come across this, but if you do, troubleshooting it is not very different from the BSoD errors.

 But the real question is, why are you encountering the Windows 11 green screen error instead of BSoD?
-Go through the following sections to find the answer to this and also learn how to fix the error.
+Go through the following sections to find the answer and learn how to fix the error.

 What is the difference between blue screen and green screen errors?

-However, the information listed on the error screen is more or less the same, except for the fact that it says you are on a Windows Insider Build.
-Other than that, it will have every piece of information listed on the BSoD screen, but with a green background.
+However, the information listed on the error screen is more or less the same, except that it says you are on a Windows Insider Build.
+Other than that, it will have every piece of information listed on the BSoD screen but with a green background.

-Now that you have a basic understanding of it, let’s walk you through the most effective fixes for the Windows 11 green screen error.
+Now that you have a basic understanding, let’s walk you through the most effective fixes for the Windows 11 green screen error.